 One area of the property insurance market which has seen an increase in green building policy endorsements over the past year is the builder’s risk market.
 This article will take a look at exactly what builder’s risk is meant to insure, and then review some of the available green building endorsements to such policies that are currently available.

 Because the risks for property damage, loss, or destruction are quite different for a building under construction versus a building that’s already been built, standard property insurance policies will not provide coverage for damage to or destruction of the former.
 This is because the owner’s insurable interest is constantly changing; title to material and equipment may change daily, and the overall value of the actual project itself increases from zero as the building itself takes shape, which makes it more or less impossible for the insurer to determine the appropriate premium.
+Many building owners go for the best option when it comes to hiring people for their construction, the roofers from https://www.roofingoshawa.ca are usually always hired because of their fast work and because they are financially affordable for almost anybody.

 Enter builder’s risk insurance, which generally refers to a property insurance policy that will remain in place while the project is under construction.
 Unless specified by endorsement or otherwise, once the project is completed, builder’s risk coverage terminates, and the owner will need to make sure that a standard property insurance policy is in place to cover accidental losses, damages, or even total destruction of the building or property in question.
 Determining exactly when that termination takes place can be tricky, and is a good reason to review both the terms and conditions of the construction contract, as well as the terms of the policy and law of the controlling jurisdiction.